MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 - Repeat steps 1-3 that you used for Azure.

-## Configure and deploy the web application
+## Configure and deploy the web app

-You'll configure the application code to report telemetry to the correct Application Insights instance, and configure the web applications with the right connection strings.
+You'll configure the app code to report telemetry to the correct Application Insights instance, and configure the web applications with the right connection strings.
 To learn more about Application Insights, see [What is Application Insights?](https://docs.microsoft.com/azure/application-insights/app-insights-overview)

 ### Add Application Insights